Quansight-Labs/free-threaded-compatibility/docs/porting.md

 Many Python packages, particularly packages relying on C extension modules, are not thread-safe in the free-threaded build as of mid-2024.
-Up until now, the GIL has added implicit locking around any operation in Python or C that holds the GIL, and the GIL must be explicitly dropped before many thread-safety issues become problematic.
-Also, because of the GIL, attempting to parallelize many workflows using the Python [threading](https://docs.python.org/3/library/threading.html) module will not produce any speedups, so thread-safety issues that are possible even with the GIL are not hit often since users do not make use of threading as much as other parallelization strategies.
+Up until now, the GIL has added implicit locking around any operation in Python or C that holds the GIL, and the GIL must be explicitly dropped before many thread safety issues become problematic.
+Also, because of the GIL, attempting to parallelize many workflows using the Python [threading](https://docs.python.org/3/library/threading.html) module will not produce any speedups, so thread safety issues that are possible even with the GIL are not hit often since users do not make use of threading as much as other parallelization strategies.
 This means many codebases have threading bugs that up-until-now have only been theoretical or present in niche use cases.
 With free-threading, many more users will want to use Python threads.

-This means we must analyze Python codebases, particularly in low-level extension modules, to identify thread-safety issues and make changes to thread-unsafe low-level code, including C, C++, and Cython code exposed to Python.
+This means we must analyze Python codebases, particularly in low-level extension modules, to identify thread safety issues and make changes to thread-unsafe low-level code, including C, C++, and Cython code exposed to Python.

 ## Updating Extension Modules